intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 ## Liaison Manager

+### Speaking for the IETF

+The mandate for IETF liaison managers is strictly limited to conveying IETF consensus to the liaised organization.
+The liaison manager MUST NOT on their own initiative send liaison statements to a liaised organization on behalf of IETF, or any of its areas and working groups.
+The liaison manager speaks on behalf of the IETF on the subject matter of the liaison, but only after making sure that the IETF consensus is understood.
+Therefore the liaison manager needs to have close and detailed coordination/consultation with the IETF community.

+### Main Function of the Liaison manager

 As described above, most work on mutually interesting topics will be carried out in the usual way within the IETF and the peer organization.
 Therefore, most communications will be informal in